You are here

-The Institutional Library Development unit addresses the needs of approximately 18,000 Colorado citizens residing in 39 state-funded institutions.
-Our mission is to provide the leadership and expertise that Colorado’s state institutional libraries need to meaningfully impact the lives of users, their families and their communities.
+The Institutional Library Development (ILD) unit addresses the needs of approximately 30,000 Colorado citizens residing in 40 state-funded institutions.
+Our mission is to provide the leadership and expertise that Colorado’s state institutional libraries need to meaningfully impact the lives of users, their families, and their communities.
 Our vision is to provide every institutionalized person with the information needed for self-empowerment.

 We operate on the belief that everyone deserves a great library—especially those who face significant barriers to service.

 For institutionalized persons, these barriers are not limited to geography; they also include learning disabilities, physical disabilities, mental illnesses, and social stigma.

 The ILD unit exists because of Colorado Revised Statute 24-90-105.